Gunivers/Bookshelf/docs/location.rst

 ::

-    scoreboard players set Aypierre glib.locX 3
+    scoreboard players set Aypierre bs.locX 3
-    scoreboard players set Aypierre glib.locY -2
+    scoreboard players set Aypierre bs.locY -2
-    scoreboard players set Aypierre glib.locZ 5
+    scoreboard players set Aypierre bs.locZ 5
-    execute as Aypierre at @s run function glib.location:add
+    execute as Aypierre at @s run function bs.location:add

-``fast_set``: Changes the position of the executing entity to the X,Y and Z coordinates respectively indicated by the scores ``glib.loc[X,Y,Z]``.
+``fast_set``: Changes the position of the executing entity to the X,Y and Z coordinates respectively indicated by the scores ``bs.loc[X,Y,Z]``.
 To the user, this function is used in the same way as the ``set`` function and produces the same results.
 The differences are: